usethesource/rascal-website/help/troubleshooting.md

    [Oxygen](http://www.eclipse.org/downloads/packages/release/Oxygen/2) instead.

- - *I'm trying to install Rascal into Eclipse, but Eclipse can't find the update site,* or *I'm trying to isntall Rascal into Eclipse, but the update site's certificate can't be validated.*
+ - *I'm trying to install Rascal into Eclipse, but Eclipse can't find the update site,* or *I'm trying to install Rascal into Eclipse, but the update site's certificate can't be validated.*

    Our update site uses a *Let's Encrypt* certificate, which has been supported by Java 8 since update 101.
    Most likely, you're using an older Java version.
 Update to a recent Java 8 version.